SvyatSheypak/webscrapping_github/README.md

 This script goes through all the pages of https://github.com/github and parses them.

 # Requirements
 Script requires Python3 with modules `bs4` and `requests` installed.
-It also uses  `argparse` and `contextlib` but they should be installed by default.
+It also uses  `argparse` and `contextlib`, but they should be installed by default.
 ```
 pip3 install bs4
 pip3 install requests